keremciu/layup/README.md

 - Now you can upload your best shot! after that you're in the system and you've a chance for invitation.

 2. **You're a dribbble player and you've an invitation but you're having trouble finding a new talent.
-(Don't worry this system will be helped you :)**
+(Don't worry this system will be helped you :smile:**

 - Go http://layup.co/ and find a new talent!
 **OR**
 - Go http://layup.co/ and sign-in with dribbble.
 - Now you can share your dribbble invitation shot on this platform.

-3. **If you're a dribbble player and you don't have an invitation but you want to help new talents.**
+3. **You're a dribbble player and you don't have an invitation but you want to help new talents.**

 - Go http://layup.co/ and sign-in with dribbble.
 - Like only nice shots!
 Likes important for sorting.